How to Create Consulting Content That Sells

 2. Staff members who influence those business owners.

-For example, if you are a business management consultant, you aim at your prospects by offering focused content that ties your services directly to their issues, concerns, and questions.
-Or you could focus on supporting staff tasked with researching solutions or talent and then reporting back with information, suggestions, and possibly recommendations.
-In this case, your goal is to gain their endorsement, so content might be across a wider range of types and topics.
+For example: If you’re a business management consultant, you would target prospects by offering focused content that ties your services directly to their issues, concerns, and questions.
+Or you might focus your attention on supporting staff who are tasked with researching solutions or talent and reporting back with findings and recommendations.
+In this case, your goal is to earn their endorsement, so your content should cover a wider range of types and topics.

 Before considering what kind of content to create, it’s important to note the “why” of your efforts.
 A primary purpose of using content to promote and sell your services is to get the reader’s permission to contact them further.
 Ideally, the form this takes is providing their email address and opting into receiving future communications.
 This allows you to engage them further with other content over time.
-Here is one rule of thumb: It takes an average of seven “touchpoints” over a 12- to 18-month period to close a contract.
-While you may see results in far less time, the main idea is to space out your contacts to keep your recipients’ interest.
+Keep in mind that it takes an average of seven “touchpoints” over a 12- to 18-month period to close a contract.
+While you may see results in far less time, try to space out your touchpoints to keep your audience’s interest.

 Turning to what types of content would work best, consider the following: